emmanuel-mfum/Newsletter-Signup/README.md

 If for any reasons, the subscription to my newsletter fails, he/she is redirected to a "failure" page asking to contact me or to try again.
 This page contains a "Try Again" button, which once clicked redirects to the home route ("/"), rendering once again the orginal form with the three input fields.

 This Node.js app is deployed on the Internet thanks to Heroku via Git commands through a Hyper Terminal and can be access by clicking on the following link : https://thawing-citadel-75545.herokuapp.com/

+PS: The node_modules file is not uploaded as it is too voluminous, but the Node modules used were Express,https and body-parser.